KULTURPUNKT

 What are the embodied and subjective experiences of people visiting Zakole Wawerskie?
 This wetland area contains many inaccessible and mysterious places.
 What is its exact area?
 Where does it end and where does it begin?
 How does one enter it?
 What is its relationship to the Vistula River and the city?

-The maps presented here are the result of workshops conducted for the Institute of Ethnology and Cultural Anthropology at the University of Warsaw.
+The maps presented below are the result of workshops conducted for the Institute of Ethnology and Cultural Anthropology at the University of Warsaw.
 During these workshops, we experimented with different types of maps, treating them as a pretext for sharing knowledge and experiences.

 READING LIST: